 Economics and Entrepreneurial Studies introduces students to basic accounting principles and the role of economics, both within Australia and globally, as well as providing students with a real-life experience of conducting a small business.
-Students learn about the role of budgeting within a household and acquire techniques that can be used to manage personal finances sustainably.
+Students learn about the importance of profitability in business and acquire techniques that can be used to analyse and evaluate business performance.
 Additionally, the course explores Australia's place in the global community by considering the nuances of international trade.
-The course also enables the opportunity for students to explore the dynamic role that entrepreneurship plays in our local, national and international community as an agent of creative destruction.
+The course also enables the opportunity for students to explore the dynamic role that entrepreneurship plays in our local, national and international community.